How A Corpus Christi Pedestrian Accident Lawyer Can Help You With Your Claim

 In a collision involving a pedestrian and a motor vehicle, the pedestrian never wins.
 According to the Caller-Times, pedestrian fatalities accounted for half of all traffic accident deaths in Corpus Christi in a recent year.
 Dangers to pedestrians are by no means limited to the Coastal Bend.
 The Department of Transportation reported an astonishing 621 pedestrian fatalities throughout Texas in that same year.
 The Governors’ Highway Safety Association suggests that Texas is one of five states that, when combined, account for nearly half of all pedestrian fatalities nationwide every year.

 Those statistics are unsettling.
 Corpus Christi residents and visitors should not have to fear for their lives every time they cross a street or walk along a road shoulder.
-When these tragedies strike, typically, it is a driver’s carelessness, recklessness, or inattention that leads to a pedestrian fatality or serious injury.
+When these tragedies strike, typically, it is a driver’s carelessness, recklessness, or inattention that leads to a pedestrian fatality or catastrophic injury.
 Careless drivers must be held accountable under the law.
 Likely, an at-fault driver will face criminal charges.
 Importantly, the driver will also be civilly responsible.
 Under civil law, pedestrian accident victims can seek compensation from those who did them and their loved ones harm.

 The Patel Firm is dedicated to representing victims of Corpus Christi-area pedestrian accidents, as well as the families of those pedestrians tragically killed in and along our local roads.